StatisKit/StatisKit/doc/user/test_it.rst

     By default, on some operating systems like Ubuntu, docker require to have administration rights.
     You can, for example, execute the preceeding lines after typing :code:`sudo -i` if you are on Ubuntu or follow these `instructions <https://docs.docker.com/engine/installation/linux/linux-postinstall/>`_.

-On your computer from a ssh server
+On your computer from a SSH server
 ==================================

 Test the latest *Python* interface installed on a ssh server.